TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/python/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Even Odd](https://sampleprograms.io/projects/even-odd) in [Python](https://sampleprograms.io/languages/python)!
+Welcome to the [Even Odd](https://sampleprograms.io/projects/even-odd) in [Python](https://sampleprograms.io/languages/python) page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution